Tips and tax

 Who reports the tax and whether you pay National Insurance depends on:

-- decides how the tips are shared out
+- how tips are managed at your workplace

 These are added to the bill before it’s given to the customer.